Yassine-Laaziz/Yassine-laaziz/README.md

 About Me
 </h1>

-Hello I'm Yassine, welcome to my open-source web work, here you can view first-hand the way I code, how I think, and the problem-solving I display through-out each one of these projects.
+welcome to my open-source web work, here you can view first-hand the way I code, how I think, and the problem-solving I display through-out each one of these projects.

 experience: currently possessing more than 5 years of experience in full-stack development, even more in web security, ethical hacking, and game development